Durga-Sahu/github-slideshow/_posts/0000-01-02-Durga-Sahu.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Flot like a butterfly, string like a bee" - Muhmad Ali Use the left arrow to go back!
+"Float like a butterfly, string like a bee" - Muhammad Ali Use the left arrow to go back!